 The second time was, when, on a calmer occasion, he was pleading before Agrippa, and said to the king in the presence of Festus: "The Jews knew me from the beginning, if they would testify, that after the most straightest sect of our religion I lived a Pharisee" (Acts 26).
 And once more, when writing from Rome to the Philippians, he gives force to his argument against the Judaizers, by telling them that if any other man thought he had whereof he might trust in the flesh, he himself had more, "Circumcised on the eighth day; of the race of Israel, from the tribe of Benjamin, a Hebrew of Hebrews; with respect to law, a Pharisee" (Philippians 3:4, HBFV).

 Paul's childhood was nurtured in the strictest belief.
 The stories of the Old Testament, the angelic appearances, the prophetic visions, to him were literally true.
 They needed no Sadducean explanation.
 The world of spirits was a reality to him.
 The resurrection of the dead was an article of his faith.
 And to exhort him to the practices of religion, he had before him the example of his father, praying and walking with broad phylacteries, scrupulous and exact in his legal observances.
 He had, moreover, as it seems, the memory and tradition of ancestral piety; for he tells us in one of his latest letters, (2Timothy 1:3) that he served God "from his forefathers."
-All influences combined to make him "more exceedingly zealous of the traditions of his fathers" (Galatians 1:14) and "touching the righteousness which is in the Law, blameless" (Philippians 3:6).
+All influences combined to make him "more exceedingly zealous of the traditions of his fathers" (Galatians 1:14).

 But in this mention of the Pharisees and Sadducees, we are far from exhausting the subject of Jewish divisions, and far from enumerating all those phases of opinion which must have had some connection with the growth of rising Christianity, and all those elements which may have contributed to form the character of the Apostle of the Heathen.
 There was a sect in Judea which is not mentioned in the Scriptures, but which must have acquired considerable influence in the time of the Apostles, as may be inferred from the space devoted to it by Josephus and Philo.
 These were the Essenes, who retired from the theological and political distractions of Jerusalem and the larger towns, and founded peaceful communities in the desert or in villages, where their life was spent in contemplation, and in the practices of ascetic piety.